timwangdev/timwangdev.github.io/about.md

 permalink: /about/
 ---

-My name is Tim (Yao) Wang, I'm currently working in Shanghai as a frontend developer.
+My name is Tim (Yao) Wang, and I'm currently working in Shanghai as a frontend developer.
 I create apps and websites.
+Design and develop user interface is always a fascinating work for me because this is the place I could feel, understand and talk with the users.

 I love open source community and also make my contribution to it.
 Some of my work can be found on [Github](https://github.com/timwangdev).